-December began with a continuation of the lovely weather throughout November – mainly dry, light winds, a lot of bright sunny weather, and in the first week a couple of really hard frosts, with temperatures to minus 10 (using my laser thermometer).
+December began with a continuation of the lovely weather throughout November – mainly dry, light winds, a lot of bright sunny weather, and in the first week a couple of really hard frosts, with temperatures to minus 10 degrees C (using my laser thermometer).
 The winds then suddenly changed to the South, and across the UK, the 7th was close to being the warmest December day ever.
 At last (after what has definitely been one of our driest years so far) 30 mm of rain fell overnight on the 7th.

 The day after we’d had our 3 ram lambs killed for the freezer, and we thought that the last major event of the sheep year had passed, tragedy struck as a result of the very cold weather, and our lack of foresight.
-We lost one of this year’s ewe lambs, which strayed onto the frozen lower pond and fell through the ice.
+We lost one of this year’s ewe lambs, which strayed onto the frozen lower pond, and fell through the ice.
 She didn’t drown, but her sodden fleece prevented her from hauling herself out of just a couple of feet of water, and so she died from the cold before we’d found her.
 The first adult sheep mortality we’ve had in the 5 years we’ve gone from a couple of ewe lambs to our small flock now of 22 Tor Ddu Badger face.

-An early present of a trail camera has already yielded some exciting pictures from our lower wet meadows of visiting wildlife…
+An early present of a trail camera has already yielded some exciting pictures from our lower wet meadows of visiting wildlife.

-The year’s total of 1600.3 mm was certainly the lowest annual rainfall since I began recording, yet the annual PV output was also one of the lowest recorded since our system was installed, so grey and gloomy rather than wet was a theme for much of the middle of the year, until the fabulous autumn.
+The year’s rainfall total of 1600.3 mm was certainly the lowest annual rainfall since I began recording, yet the annual PV output was also one of the lowest recorded since our system was installed, so grey and gloomy rather than wet, was a theme for much of the middle of the year, until the fabulous autumn.